mmbman/Katagiri/1983-04-20-Blue-Cliff-Record-Case-44-Talk-1.md

 So when you do gassho exactly in peace and harmony, this is the mind. [...]
 That peaceful mind is called buddha.
 So next moment you say, “What’s that?
 What is that peaceful mind?”
 Next moment, you are not peaceful; at that time it’s not buddha, it’s not-peaceful mind.

 So finally you say, “Keep your mouth shut; do gassho in peace and harmony, right now, right here, according to the buddhas’ and ancestors’ suggestions, in front of the Buddha.”
 And then at that time, buddha appears, peaceful mind appears.
 So only when time is ripe, conditions arranged, always mind is there, buddha is there.
 But when you think “where is the mind,” mind is really [evasive], vast.
 Buddha is also vast.
 So you don’t know.
 So, “no mind.”
 Kind of no mind – but [is it really] no mind?
 Yes [there] is [mind]: when the time is ripe, conditions arranged, mind comes up!
 So mind is here.
 But is mind always with me?
-No: no mind; not-mind.
+No: no mind.
+Not-mind.
 Next moment, “not mind, not buddha.”

+#### 38:22

 And then the monk still didn’t understand, so the monk asked Baso Zen Master, “[I’m] not talking about teaching or philosophy: ‘Mind is buddha, or buddha is mind, or not-mind, or not-buddha.’”

 In other words, from the first stage, “mind is buddha” means go to school and do your best, and then you can learn something.
-And then if you do it, school is you.
-If you do it, philosophy is with you, anyway.
+And then if you do it, school is you; if you do it, philosophy is with you.

 *[Tape change.]*

 ...
 And then at that time, the second stage is... well, if you go to school, how much knowledge does school give you?
 After graduation from the university, how much knowledge did you get which is useful when you share your life with people?
 You don’t know.
 The knowledge you have accumulated, that you have learned from school, is what?
 Nothing.
-You have to become a beginner, *[he chuckles,]* when you work with people.
+You have to become a beginner when you work with people. *[He chuckles.]* Completely.
 So you have to start to learn something new.

 So very naturally that is the second stage.
 School is you, you are school.
 Anyway, go to school.
 And then, if you finish school, how much did you learn?
 Where is the knowledge?
 You cannot [be] stuck in your title of Ph.D., or you cannot be stuck in your Batchelor’s Degree or Master’s Degree.
 Share your life with people.
 How?
 No knowledge, no school, no you: just jump into [it] and share.

-That is the [second] stage, okay?
+That is the first [and second] stage, okay?
 Remember this.

 And then the monk asked, “How should I deal with the person [who is] going beyond first and second?”
 He wanted to know the person who mastered completely the teaching of “the mind is buddha,” and also “not mind, not Buddha.”
 Free from the first and second.
-He’s not talking about *teaching*; he wants to know the reality [there].
+He’s not talking about the *teaching*; he wants to know the reality [there].
 When he sees somebody who is completely free from first and second, how can he deal with this kind of person?

 Baso Zen Master says, “not anything.” *[He chuckles.]*

 “Not anything” means you have to just see him.
 How do you see him?
 When you have to do gassho, just do gassho, and then that is [that] you can see him.
 Why don’t you beat the drum, in the proper way?
 That’s enough.